Managing payments on the Companies Register

 Our invoicing and payment options

 Many online services can be completed on the Companies Register free of charge.
-If there's a fee, we let you know how much it is and offer several payment options.
-You're responsible for the payment of all fees charged to your online services account, no matter who uses it.
+If there is a fee, we let you know how much it is and offer several payment options.
+You are responsible for the payment of all fees charged to your online account, no matter who uses it.

 Schedule of fees